h5md/h5md/draft.rst

 Data in H5MD is stored either as regular HDF5 datasets, for time-independent data, or as a group structure that is defined below, for time-dependent data.
-The choice of storage type is not made explicit for the elements in the specification, it is made according to the situation.
+The choice between those storage types is not made explicit for the elements in the specification, it is made according to the situation.
 For instance, most often the particles' mass and species are fixed in time but in reactive systems this might not be appropriate.

 To link time-dependent data to the time axis of the simulation, H5MD defines a group structure containing, in addition to the data, the corresponding integer